-From what I can assertain (as of 2018) high end mineral vendors consider minerals starting at $35,000 and above as high-end mineral specimens.
+From what I can ascertain (as of 2018) high end mineral vendors consider minerals starting at $35,000, and above, as high-end mineral specimens.

 Any mineral that can grow in value could be considered an investment.
 But, what does it really take to have a mineral to be classified as Investment grade?

 One element is perfection - absolutely no damage, no repairs, no glued or modifications.